gemi254/PlantStatus-LilyGO-TTGO-Higrow/README.md

 ## TTGO T-HIGrow
 + Configure parameters using an access point and config portal on startup.
 + Homeassistant integration using MQTT autodiscovery interface.
++ Log measurements in a dailly csv file stored in SPIFFS.
+View the file in browser.
 + User button single Press -> Take measurement
 + User button loing Press -> Connect to network and show a web page with measurements on mobile phone
 + Auto sleep after no activity